-So we tried to make our best, integrating them with the others in classes, and defining a special project that involved these two blind students and four other students, since we believed the regular project to be the less accessible aspect in the mainstream course.
-Although we received very positive feedback from the students, we wanted to explore the topic further, learn from previous experiences and guidelines that would help us to better understand the problem, and to compare them with what we were doing, helping us to reflect about our experience and conclude what went well and what could be improved for the next time.
-In the absence of closely related literature, we broadened our search to include: learning styles and abilities, general aspects of teaching blind students, teaching HCI to students with cognitive disabilities, accessibility, also in HCI, multimodality, different types of interfaces, legislation, recommendations, and ethical issues
+So we did our best.
+In the first year, we integrated them with the others in classes, and defined a special project that involved these two blind students and four other students, since we believed the regular project to be the less accessible aspect in the mainstream course.
+In the second year, we had one of these blind students again, and based on our previous experience we decided to have her on the mainstream course as a complement to what she had done the previous year.
+Although we received very positive feedback from the students, we wanted to explore the topic further, learn from previous experiences and pick up guidelines that would help us to better understand the problem, and to compare them with what we were doing.
+This would help us to reflect on our experience and conclude what went well and what could be improved in the future.
+In the absence of closely related literature, we broadened our search to include: learning styles and abilities; general aspects of teaching blind students; teaching HCI to students with cognitive disabilities; accessibility, also in HCI; multimodality; different types of interfaces; legislation; recommendations; and ethical issues.